 -The Birth of a Nation (2016) and Black Liberation Theology: How might Nate Parker’s recent remake demonstrate the emerging discourse of liberation into cinema in general, and/or African American cinema in particular?

 -Lars Von Trier and Divinity: although Von Trier is not a politically motivated director, how might his films - specifically those with religious or religious-inspired narratives such as Breaking the Waves - rethink and reimagine liberation in terms of sexuality and divinity?

 -Cinema and Sacred Space: how does the cinematic apparatus change the way sacred spaces function, or the way we perceive sacred space?

 -How might cinema enable us to rethink resurrection narratives?
 For instance, Ryan Coogler’s debut film Fruitvale Station (2013) depicts the last day in the life of Oscar Grant, who was murdered by Transit Police in San Francisco in 2009.
 Although Grant was killed, the film cinematically resurrects him through images at the end of the film.

 Authors are encouraged to write on any cinematic and religious tradition without cultural, ethnic, or regional boundaries.

 Please submit a 300-400 word abstract along with a tentative title.
-Please send either your CV or a brief biography along with your abstracts by January 31, 2018.
-Authors will be informed in the first week of February 2018 whether or not their proposals have been selected.
-First drafts will be due by May 1, 2018.
-Final drafts will be due around mid June 2018, although this is not a rigid deadline.
-I hope to get manuscripts to the publisher by July or August 2018.
+Please send either your CV or a brief biography along with your abstracts by April 15, 2018.
+Authors will be informed by the end of April whether or not their proposals have been selected.
+Drafts will be due around mid June 2018, although this deadline is a bit flexible.
+I hope to get manuscripts to the publisher by July or early August 2018.